cincheo/jsweet/doc/jsweet-language-specifications.md

 str.substr(1); // compile error: substr is not a Java method string(str).substr(1); // valid: string(str) is a jsweet.lang.String.
 ```

+Note: using the `jsweet.util.Globals` class to access the JavaScript API can be avoided in some cases when working in *strict* mode (see Appendix 2).

 Here is another example that shows the use of the `array` method to access the `push` method available on JavaScript arrays.